 fact, it has become corrupt, as Israel became corrupt; and this dispensation also, this order of things, is in a state of ruin.

 And (must I say it?)
 Mr. Olivier applies, according to @1 Timothy 4, the word apostasy to what has taken place; and he is right, for the word of God does so.
-I do not hold to the expression; it is much more exact than speaking, as he does, of the kingdom, and of the apostasy of the kingdom (P. 95); because the latter embraces the government, and the King, and the harvest; whilst, in the ordinary sense, the word dispensation does not embrace them.
+I do not hold to the expression; it is much more exact than speaking, as he does, of the kingdom, and of the apostasy of the kingdom (page 95); because the latter embraces the government, and the King, and the harvest; whilst, in the ordinary sense, the word dispensation does not embrace them.
 The King terminates the present dispensation when He begins to reap in His kingdom.
-And see what extraordinary confusion Mr. Olivier introduces into his criticisms on that word. &#8220;The present dispensation is the dispensation of the grace of God&#8221; (p.
-111).
-But this passage merely speak of a ministry confided to Paul&#8212; &#8220;if ye have heard of the dispensation *(ministry, oikonomia)* of the grace of God which is given me to you-ward.&#8221; Here we see the meaning which I have pointed out&#8212; the primitive sense of the word; it is someone to whom the distribution and administration in the house have been entrusted.
+And see what extraordinary confusion Mr. Olivier introduces into his criticisms on that word.
+"The present dispensation is the dispensation of the grace of God" (page 111).
+But this passage merely speak of a ministry confided to Paul -- "if ye have heard of the dispensation (*ministry, oikonomia*) of the grace of God which is given me to you-ward".
+Here we see the meaning which I have pointed out -- the primitive sense of the word; it is someone to whom the distribution and administration in the house have been entrusted.
 But can one say that the present dispensation, in the ordinary sense of the word, was entrusted to Paul?
 That would be ridiculous.

-In @1 Corinthians 9: 16, 17, the word of evangelisation is said to be an *administration (oikonomia)* which is entrusted to him.
+In @1 Corinthians 9: 16, 17, the word of evangelisation is said to be an *administration* (*oikonomia*) which is entrusted to him.
 Once more, let me ask, was the present dispensation, in the sense which every one takes it, confided to Paul?
-The apostle uses the word &#8220;stewards&#8221; (@1 Corinthians 4) in the same sense, applying it to his ministry.
-Martin translates it &#8220;*dispensers* of the mysteries of God.&#8221; I cannot admire the effect of a smattering of the knowledge of Greek.
+The apostle uses the word "stewards" (@1 Corinthians 4) in the same sense, applying it to his ministry.
+Martin translates it "*dispensers* of the mysteries of God".
+I cannot admire the effect of a smattering of the knowledge of Greek.
 It seems to me that it obscures the subject, whilst it is very inexact in the translation of the word.

-Mr. Olivier is not willing that we should try to gather together Christians as such, but only *some* Christians (p.
-108).
-Perhaps we should not succeed, for want of faith, and spirituality; but what he rejects is the will of God; what he desires is the convenience of men, and with this object; &#8220;for (this is the history of it) these weak things are churches and ministries&#8221; (p.
-103).
+Mr. Olivier is not willing that we should try to gather together Christians as such, but only *some* Christians (page 108).
+Perhaps we should not succeed, for want of faith, and spirituality; but what he rejects is the will of God; what he desires is the convenience of men, and with this object; "for (this is the history of it) these weak things are churches and ministries" (page 103).

 Allow me, in passing, to make a remark.
 I discover, alas! the secret of the pamphlet in two sentences: in the accusation